Battle of Aleppo (2012–2016): Syrian government and allies

-Aleppo suffered catastrophic damage during the four-year siege and battle.
-According to an Amnesty International report, government forces have been responsible for the majority of violations in the conflict in Syria.
-Ravina Shamdasani, a spokesperson for the Office of the UN High Commissioner for Human Rights, issued a statement in November 2016 which said that "strikes against hospitals, schools, marketplaces, water facilities and bakeries are now commonplace, and may amount to war crimes".
-During that phase of the offensive, about 250,000 civilians were left in the city.
-In November 2016, UNICEF estimated that nearly 100,000 children were living under siege in Aleppo.
-The 2016 offensive cut off the city from food supplies, and last time eastern Aleppo was reached with significant humanitarian supplies before the Syrian re-capture was the beginning of July in 2016.
-The Syrian government, aided by Russian army, used war planes to systematically bombard hospitals in the rebel-held areas of the city.
-By the end of November 2016, no functional hospitals were left, and over 20,000 people were displaced by the fighting.
-Human Rights Watch issued a statement reporting that the Syrian and Russian military campaign killed more than 440 civilians, including more than 90 children, between September and October 2016.
-It also deplored that airstrikes often appeared to be "recklessly indiscriminate".
+According to an Amnesty International report, government forces have been responsible for the majority of violations committed throughout the Syrian conflict.
+Ravina Shamdasani, a spokesperson for the Office of the UN High Commissioner for Human Rights, stated in November 2016 that "strikes against hospitals, schools, marketplaces, water facilities and bakeries are now commonplace, and may amount to war crimes".
+Similarly, Human Rights Watchissued a statement in December 2016 that the joint Syrian and Russian military campaign killed more than 440 civilians—including more than 90 children—between September and October 2016 in rebel-held East Aleppo.
+It deplored that airstrikes appeared "recklessly indiscriminate".

+During this latter phase of the offensive, the UN estimated that about 250,000 civilians were left in the rebel-held eastern portion of the city.
+In November 2016, UNICEF estimated that nearly 100,000 children were living under siege in Eastern Aleppo.
+The 2016 offensive cut off Eastern Aleppo from food supplies, and last time the area was reached with significant humanitarian supplies before the Syrian Army re-capture was the beginning of July in 2016.
+This led to accusations that the Syrian government and Russia were using starvation as a deliberate tactic of warfare—widely considered a war crime.

+The Syrian government and the Russian army were accused of using war planes to systematically target hospitals in the rebel-held areas of the city, particularly during its assault to retake East Aleppo in late 2016.
+By the end of November 2016, UN Under-Secretary-General for Humanitarian Affairs, Stephen O'Brien stated that "no functional hospitals were left" in East Aleppo, and up to 16,000 people were displaced by the fighting.

+The Syrian government and its Russia allies were accused of bombing hospitals numerous times during the battle from 2012 to 2016.
+Some notable incidents of Syrian or Russian attacks on hospitals include: